Best Colleges for History Majors

 Yale University

-Yale offers an undergraduate major program and a graduate program for those that want to further their studies in history.
+Yale offers an undergraduate major program and a graduate program for those who want to further their studies in history.

 Yale gives you the option to explore their undergraduate history major in different ways–offering the curriculum in two tracks: